cschuyle/cschuyle/README.md

 ## Hi, I'm Carlton

 I'm a software engineer.
-I've been doing that since I was 12.
+I started programming when I was 12 and haven't given up yet.

 ### For Work, I specialize in backend cloud systems, and the JVM (Java, Kotlin, Clojure).